jramuldrow/intro_python_games/README.md

 Total time is takes to play is like 1-2mins.
 Play a few times to see how your odds play out, how many times can you survive.

+Gusses_number game, is where you have up to 10 chances to guess a number that the comupter is thinkning of.
+Numbers are between 1 - 100. good luck.